crsl4/phylogenetics-class/lecture-notes/lecture8.md

 - Justification:
   - Ockham's razor: when two hypothesis provide equally valid explanations for a phenomenon, the simpler one should always be preferred
   - More character-state changes imply a more complex hypothesis because homoplasy (sharing identical character states that cannot be explained by inheritance from a common ancestor) is an _ad hoc_ hypothesis
-- The link between parsimony and simplicity is weak: Tuffley and Steel demonstrated that parsimony and likelihood become equivalent under an extremely rich likelihood model that assigns a separate parameter for each character on every branch of the tree (so not necessarily a simple model), but we are not estimating any of the parameters
 - Parsimony represents a useful fall back method when model-based methods cannot be used due to computational limitations

 ---